groddeck/ytq/README.md

 #YTQ = YouTube Queue

-Turn your machine into a YouTube jukebox server
+Turn your mac into a YouTube jukebox server

 ## Requirements